dimkasta/F3-UAM/README.md

 ```

 ###User logs out
 * User clicks the Logout link.
-The route uses the restartSession($username) function to reset the SESSION and set the username to "guest"
+The route uses the doLogout($username) function to reset the SESSION and set the username to "guest"

 ```PHP
 \WebUAM::doLogout();